ggustin93/ghostly-supabase-poc-csharp/README.md

 │
 ├── memory-bank/      # Contains detailed, long-term project documentation.
 │
-├── .env.example      # Example environment file.
-├── README.md         # This file.
-└── RLS_POLICY_SUMMARY.md # A detailed summary of the active RLS policies.
+├── .gitignore
+└── main.csproj
 ```

 ---

-## 🛡️ Core Test Scenarios
+## Core Test Scenarios

-The application's main menu provides access to two key testing scenarios:
+The application's main menu provides access to two validation suites:

-1.  **Client Comparison Mode**: This mode runs a sequence of tests (Authentication, RLS check, Upload, List, Download, Sign Out) for both the official and the raw HTTP clients against a general-purpose storage bucket (`c3d-files`).
-This is useful for comparing behavior and performance.
+1.  **Client Comparison Suite**: Runs a sequence of tests for both client implementations against the `c3d-files` storage bucket to compare behavior and performance.

-2.  **Multi-Therapist RLS Test Suite**: This is the primary security validation suite.
-It uses a dedicated, high-security bucket (`emg_data`) to run a series of tests that confirm a `therapist` user can *only* access data and files belonging to their explicitly assigned patients.
-It validates the core multi-tenant security model of the application.
+2.  **Multi-Therapist RLS Suite**: Validates the core multi-tenant security model.
+It uses the `emg_data` bucket to confirm a `therapist` user can only access data and files belonging to their assigned patients.

+---

+## Documentation

+For details on the project's architecture, components, and security model, refer to the documentation in the `/memory-bank` directory.